hanabi/hanabi.github.io/Reference.md

 ## Level 17 - Rarely Used Strategies - Ejection

 - *Ejection* refers to a type of move like a *Bluff*, but instead of playing an unrelated card from *Finesse Position*, someone plays an unrelated card from their *Second Finesse Position*.
 For example, if a player's hand is completely unclued, their *Second Finesse Position* is slot 2.
 - *Ejections* arise when playing *Finesse Position* would cause *Information Desynchronization* about the initial clue.
-Thus, playing *Second Finesse Position* serves as a unique way to correctly *‘Shift’* the signal of certain clues.
+Thus, playing *Second Finesse Position* serves as a unique way to correctly *Shift* the signal of certain clues.
 - Just like a *Bluff*, an *Ejection* can only be performed on the very next player.

 ### The 5 Color Ejection